 Community invited to view extraordinary Holy Scriptures

-Seton Healthcare Family invites the Central Texas community to view the remarkable Saint John’s Bible, the first handwritten and illuminated bible produced in more than 500 years.
+Ascension Seton invites the Central Texas community to view the remarkable Saint John’s Bible, the first handwritten and illuminated bible produced in more than 500 years.

 Each month in 2017, the volume will be on public display for three weeks at a time at 12 different Ascension Texas sites, including all of Seton’s hospitals and Providence Healthcare Network in Waco.
 Ascension is the largest nonprofit health system in the U.S. and the world’s largest Catholic health system.